 3tbsp Chives – finely chopped

-Method: Preheat the oven to 220C/200C fan, gas mark 7
+Method: Preheat the oven to 220C/200C fan, gas mark 7, 425F

-If frozen remove the pastry from the freezer and allow to thaw in the fridge overnight.
+- First of all, if frozen remove the pastry from the freezer and allow to thaw in the fridge overnight.

-Cut the rind from the cheese and finely grate.
+- Cut the rind from the cheese and finely grate.

-Unroll the pastry and cut into 5cm/2″ squares.
+- Unroll the pastry and cut into 5cm/2″ squares.
 I actually used a ruler to measure out the squares.

-If your mini muffin tin is not non stick then spray with a little oil.
+- If your mini muffin tin is not non stick then spray with a little oil.

-Place one pastry square on to each mini muffin hole and press gently so that it dips in and forms a cup.
+- Place one pastry square on to each mini muffin hole and press gently so that it dips in and forms a cup.

-Add 1/4 teaspoon of onion marmalade to each pastry square.
+- Add 1/4 teaspoon of onion marmalade to each pastry square.

-Snip over a sprinkle of fresh chives.
+- Snip over a sprinkle of fresh chives.

-Place the tin in the middle of the preheated oven and bake the tarts for 10-12 minutes.
+- Place the tin in the middle of the preheated oven and bake the tarts for 10-12 minutes.
 They are baked when they are risen, golden and full of bubbling, melted cheese.

-Once baked remove from the oven.
+- As soon as the tarts are baked remove from the oven.